-Empirical Implication of Theoretical Models Summer Institute 2017, June 24 - July 08
+Empirical Implications of Theoretical Models Europe Summer Institute 2018, June 23 - July 07

-This year's summer institute offers scholarly insights into the most recent developments on (mixed) methods approaches, including statistics, theories, and applications taught by leading scholars in four modules (plus a refresher course) from 24th June until 8th July 2017 at the Collegio Carlo Alberto in Turin.
-EITM Europe 2017 is directed by Thomas König (University of Mannheim) in collaboration with Fabio Franchino (University of Milan).
+This year's summer institute offers scholarly insights into the most recent developments in textual analysis, including statistics, theories, and applications, taught by leading scholars in four modules (plus a refresher course) from June 23 until July 7 at the Collegio Carlo Alberto in Torino, Italy.
+EITM Europe 2018 is directed by Thomas König (University of Mannheim) in collaboration with Fabio Franchino (University of Milan).

-The first module on statistics from 26th until 28th (and the refresher 24th until 25th) will be taught by James Lo (Princeton University), the theoretical module from June 29th until July 1st taught by Thomas Bräuninger (Mannheim University), the module on mixed methods from July 3rd until July 5th taught by Macartan Humphreys (Columbia University), and the module on mixed methods for the study of international cooperation from July 6th until July 8th taught by Patrick Bayer (University of Glasgow).
+The first module on statistics from June 25 until June 27 (and the math refresher from June 23 until June 24) will be taught by James Lo (University of Southern California), the theoretical module from June 28 until June 30 by Thomas Bräuninger (University of Mannheim), the module on machine learning from July 2 until July 4 by Nicole Baerg (University of Essex), and the module on social media from July 5 until July 7 by Pablo Barberá (London School of Economics and Political Science).
 For more details, see our program.